-A training program will be jointly developed by FDOT and the University of Florida GeoPlan Center with the participation of ETAT representatives from each respective agency to fully explain the ETDM process, NEPA and permit documentation and the use of the environmental screening tool.
-An educational component will also be developed to inform non-governmental organizations, local governments, and citizens of the new ETDM process and how they can participate and affect the transportation decision-making process.
+A training program has been jointly developed by FDOT and the University of Florida GeoPlan Center with the participation of ETAT representatives from each respective agency that explains the ETDM Process, NEPA and permit documentation and the use of the EST. An educational component has also been developed to inform non-governmental organizations, local governments, and citizens of the new ETDM Process and how they can participate and affect the transportation decision-making process.